 - A Common module totalling 15 ECTS credits. - A Master thesis module, comprising the Master thesis, a preliminary and a final seminar.
 Altogether it comprises 60 ECTS credits. - A Specialisation module in Dynamics in Glaciology and Geomorphology.
 This module consists of compulsory courses and elective courses destined to strengthen the specialisation.
 It comprises a minimum of 25 ECTS credits. - A Supporting courses module, offering additional teaching in Geography or other disciplines related to the Master orientation.
-The selection of the courses must be approved by the supervisor of the Master thesis.
+The selection of the courses must be approved by the supervisor of the Master thesis, at the latest during the Master preliminary.
 It comprises the remaining amount of credit to reach the minimum total of 120 ECTS credits.